-In Asian markets, where Netflix launched early this year, Netflix is providing a high-value service at around the $10 price point.
+In Asian markets, where Netflix launched early this year, Netflix is providing a high-value service at a ~$10 price point.
 It’s also offering viewers plans at various price tiers.
-This approach means that price-conscious viewers in Asia can choose the lower-priced plan, and Netflix won’t lose viewers.
+This approach means that price-conscious viewers in Asia can choose lower-priced plans, and Netflix won’t lose viewers.

 As we can see in the above graph, Netflix had total streaming memberships of 86.7 million in 3Q16.